 Extreme Wind Chill (see included chart from the National Weather Service)

 · Using the Wind Chill Chart provided by NOAA and the National Weather Service, severe wind chill concerns or frostbite emerge at wind chill temperatures at or near -20 degrees with 30 minutes or more of exposure.
 Since our walking zones typically are less than 30 minutes, wind chills warmer than -20 degrees typically mean we will remain on time or open.
-When wind chill temperatures are clearly and consistently colder than -30 degrees, it likely that we will delay or close.
+When wind chill temperatures are clearly and consistently colder than -30 degrees, it is likely that we will delay or close.
 When wind chills are between these two extremes, then the decision will be made as late as possible in order to gather as much information about local conditions as possible.
 Regardless, the decision to delay or close is difficult because of the number of variables that account for the wind chill calculations as well as the variances observed throughout the district.

 In order to comply with Indiana law, each school closing will result in a make-up day.
 The expectation from the State of Indiana is that school will be in session for a minimum of 180 days of instruction.